krishansubudhi/projectgurukul/README.md

 # Contribute

-Join the discord communit https://discord.gg/dsHRPwQH to discuss, suggest ideas, volunteer or just to say hi.
+Join the discord community https://discord.gg/dsHRPwQH to discuss, suggest ideas, volunteer or just to say hi.

 You can contribute by testing this library, adding more scriptures, creating PRs, suggesting features, fixing bugs etc.